The Best Paint Tools and Gadgets for Prepping, Painting and Touching Up Your Home

-Before you paint your space, make sure all walls are squeaky clean.
+Before you paint your space, make sure all walls, ceilings and baseboards are squeaky clean.
 You can spot clean with a sponge, of course, or you can make it way easier and use this wall and ceiling mop.

 One of the most important things you can do when painting your space is to pay attention to the prep work — the better you prep, the happier you'll be with your end result.
 Use this painter's tape to protect the trim and ceiling.

 Use this metal key to prevent breaking any nails when prying open paint cans.
 This set comes as a pack of five, so if you misplace one, you should still be set for many painting projects to come.

 If you've ever tried to pour your paint into a tray without one of these babies, you already know it isn't pretty.
 This handy tool will help you store paint easily, as well as pour it with no mess.

-When you're working on the trim or touching up, it's a pain to have to lug a big paint tray around the room.
+When you're working on the trim or touching up a small area, it's a pain to have to lug a big paint tray around the room.
 This handheld paint pail that holds up to a quart of paint or stain is easy to carry around as you paint.
 It features an adjustable strap to fit your hand and can attach to a belt for hands-free use.
 The pail also has a built-in magnetic brush holder and brush scraper.

-For larger spaces, a 5-gallon bucket will come in handy for mixing paint.
+For larger spaces, a five-gallon bucket will come in handy for mixing paint.
 Even when using the same color, there can be a slight variation from can to can.
-Mix the paint together in a large bucket, known as "boxing" your paint, can help make your space look more uniform.
+Mixing all of the paint cans together in a large bucket, known as "boxing" your paint, can help make your space look more uniform.